GROUP-26/problem_discription/README.md

 In output window our output will print and there will be one button code show if we click on button then user can see the code.

+The software has ben developed in CODEBLOCKS GCC COMPILER.

+If you will find any error or problem please leave comment here.